arob3303-unc/tic-tac-toe/README.md

 [https://react.dev/learn/tutorial-tic-tac-toe#setup-for-the-tutorial]

 IMPORTANT -> My SQL server is being run locally, so the log in will not work for other users.
 I will SOON put it on AWS.
+So for now, I am disabling log in feature so people can play tictactoe!

 ### `GOAL`